Skip to content

 StreamWriter logs = null;

-bool finished;
+bool fini;

-// Read binary file - Write text file
+// read binary file - write text file

 try {

-// Open the binary file for reading
+// open binary file for reading

 input = new BinaryReader(new FileStream(arguments[0], FileMode.Open, FileAccess.Read));

-// Open the text file for writing
+// open text file for writing

 output = new StreamWriter(arguments[1]);

-// Open the log file for writing
+// open write log file

 logs = new StreamWriter(arguments[2]);

-// process the binary file
+// binary file processing

-finished = false;
+fini = false;

-while (!finished) {
+while (!fini) {

 try {